-During high water and high rain events, the Districts implement the emergency response plans to keep levees and facilities functioning to protect life, property, and the environment.
-What is a high water or high rain event?
+During high water and heavy rain events, the Districts implement emergency action plans to keep levees and facilities functioning to protect life, property, and the environment.
+What is a high water or heavy rain event?

-Flood event: The Columbia River or Columbia Slough has high water levels and is pushing against the levees.
+High water event: The Columbia River or Columbia Slough has high water levels (normally occurring when the Vancouver Gauge measure the Columbia River at 15′ or higher).
+In these conditions the river is well above its natural banks and water is pushing against the levees.
+This occured most recently in March of 2017.
 Our response to a flood event is described in detail in our Flood Emergency Action Plan, July 2016 Version 1.0.

-Rain event: High rainfall in a short amount of time may raise water levels within the Districts and possibly cause flooding of certain areas in the Districts.
-Our internal stormwater management system is put to the test during this type of emergency event.
+Rain event: Heavy rainfall in a short amount of time may raise water levels within the Districts and possibly cause isolated flooding of certain areas in the Districts.
+Our internal drainage system is put to the test during this type of emergency event.
+This occurred most recently in December of 2015.

 Note: Both of these events can happen at the same time or separately!

-MCDD works closely with partner agencies to ensure a coordinated approach during future emergency events.
+MCDD works closely with partner agencies to ensure a coordinated approach during emergency events.
 Our key emergency partners include Multnomah County Emergency Management, Portland Bureau of Emergency Management, US Army Corps of Engineers emergency management, and the Port of Portland emergency management.
-The Districts also work closely with private partners including Graphic Packaging, Riverside Golf and Country Club, and others.
+The Districts also coordinate with landowners and non-profit and community organizations in the districts during emergencies.
 If you have questions regarding emergency management at the Districts, please contact Project Manager Angela Carkner at firstname.lastname@example.org or 503-281-5675 x 316.

 Learn more about past flood events the Districts have experienced here.

-Though the Districts are a first responder in a flood event, evacuation is coordinated by your city.
+Though the Districts are a first responder in a flood event, the organization of an evacuation and the provision of personal services is coordinated by your city.
 To see the City of Portland evacuation plan specific to PEN 1, PEN 2, and MCDD, check out their webpage here.
 The Cities of Gresham, Fairview, and Troutdale explain basic evacuation protocols in their basic Emergency Operations Plans.